Tyler-Thong-Lam/aws-bootcamp-cruddur-2023/journal/week0.md

   ![Gitpod Commit Issue](![gitpod comit](https://user-images.githubusercontent.com/93460271/219847154-3e45694f-750e-4793-8fa4-c9db514acb7c.png)

 To fix that, I go back and watch the tutorial and re-do the whole thing from the beginning; that is the moment that I figure out that  I made mistake.
-Lesson learned
+Lesson learned!!!

 From the video, I learned so much more information about the AWS CLI.
 I have never used the CLI before; therefore, this is a really good chance for me to know and learn about AWS.